RIKEN-SysSoft/PiP-pip/README.md

     $ ./pip-pip <OPTIONS>

 - `--prefix=<PREFIX_DIR>`
   Specifying install directory.
-Default is the current directory.
+Default is `--prefix=./install`.

 - `--build=<BUILD_DIR>`
   Specifying build directory.
-Default is the current directory.
+Default is `--build=./build`.

 - `--version=<PIP_VERSION>`
   Specifying PiP version number.
-Currently, "2" or "3" is valid.
-"1" (PiP-v1) is deprecated and unable to specify.
+Currently, "2" (PiP-v2) and "3"
+  (PiP-v3) are valid.
+Default if "2."
+PiP-v1 ("1") is deprecated and
+  unable to specify.
 Refer to [PiP](../../PiP) for the version differences.

 - `--clean`
   Remove the specified build directory when the installation finishes